 - Size: 8.5" x 11"

-New research indicates that GPS's are hindering our ability to create mental maps of our surroundings.
-Archie's Press maps aim to install a "Map from the Mind", simplifying structures and neighborhoods in the most efficient and beautiful way.
-The circle, our Universe's softest shape, is the clearest graphic to convey size and connection.
+Archie's Press maps aim to install a 'Map from the Mind,' simplifying structures and neighborhoods in the most efficient and beautiful way.
+The circle, our universe's softest shape, is the clearest graphic to convey size and connection.